surekhasangle/REST-API_Project/README.md

 **About**

-This project has REST API methods which I implemented for greater understanding of REST API.
+This project has REST API methods GET PUT PUSH PATCH DELETE which I implemented for greater understanding of REST API.

 **Technologies Used**